RTEMS/rtems-docs/README.txt

        :align: center
        :alt: This is the alt text for some output types.

-8. Callouts can be implemented manually using a literal block which can use '::' or a code block and topic block is used for the items.
+8. Callouts can be implemented manually using a literal block ('::') or a code block.
+Either way, a topic block is used for the items.
 For
    example:

      .. code-block: c